kjivan/crypto-and-signatures/cryptography.md

 Note: Ah we wised up after losing an unmentioned amount of money.
 We are actually going to physically go to the bank and exchange our key so we can then use that key to encrypt messages which the bank will be able to decrypt.
-Now this will work, but there are some drawbacks we had to go to the back to exchange keys and if the key is comprimised we will have to go exchange keys again.
+Now this will work, but there are some drawbacks we had to go to the back to exchange keys and if the key is compromised we will have to go exchange keys again.

 Huzzah our first win!!!